Fabrizio-Caruso/CROSS-LIB/README.md

 # CROSS LIB
-Cross Lib and games that use it (e.g., Cross Chase and Cross Shoot)
+Cross Lib and games that use it (e.g., Cross Chase, Cross Shoot, Cross Bomber)

 by Fabrizio Caruso (fabrizio_caruso@hotmail.com)